InseeFr/Lunatic/README.md

 - Stable branches follow the glob pattern `'2.*'`, like `2.6` or `2.7`.
 - We can maintain if needs, the old stable branches
-- `main` branch corresponding to the latest release
-- `develop` branch is temporarily maintained. (actually `develop` is the `2.7` branch = the future main release)
+- `2.7` branch is currently the most advanced branch
-- `develop` branch will be deleted soon with this new convention

 ### Commits and feature branches